rohityadavcloud/rohityadavcloud.github.io/about.markdown

 My areas of interest include (but are not limited to) operating systems, compilers, functional languages, virtualization and hypervisors, embedded systems and _robotics_.

 I find most social networks boring and frivolous, I don't have a facebook account but irc/twitter works.
-I think mutt is one of the best software ever written and so are GNU/Linux, gcc, vim and irssi; email still rocks and the best way to reach me - <rohityadav89@gmail.com>
+I think mutt is one of the best software ever written and so are GNU/Linux, zsh, tmux and irssi; email still rocks and the best way to reach me - <rohityadav89@gmail.com>

 [Namaste]: http://en.wikipedia.org/wiki/Namaste
 [devnagari]: http://en.wikipedia.org/wiki/Devan%C4%81gar%C4%AB